Totchinuko/apiconan.totchinuko.fr/patches/custom.1.5.x.md

 `1.5.11`
 - In rare cases, accessories would trigger an endless cycle of refresh on Custom panel, leading to intense slow downs and eventualy to a crash

+`1.5.13`
+- Moved reset position of accessories button higher in the menu